 Considerations In Choosing A Trailer Suspension

-A final choice for trailer axles should balance many factors and, of course, your situation.
-Consider how the trailer will be used, what environment (wet, dry, on-road, off road), cost, etc..
+A final choice for trailer axles should balance many factors and your situation.
+Consider the trailer uses, the environment (wet, dry, on-road, off road), cost, etc..
 Here are a couple keys to success.

-One key with multiple axles is making sure they will share the load.
-There really is no point to having multiple axles if they don’t work together to share the trailer load.
-This is referred to as “Load Share” or “Equalization”.
-Since the road is not always flat, and the trailer not always level, the axles need to accommodate going over the uneven ground while still sharing the load.
+With multiple axles, make sure they will share the load.
+There really is no point for multiple axles if they don’t work together.
+We call it “Load Share” or “Equalization”.
+Since the road is not always flat, and the trailer not always level, the axles need to accommodate uneven ground while still sharing the load.

 Imagine for a minute a trailer with tandem axles, without springs or suspension.
-As the trailer rolls over a speed bump, the first wheel rises, then because there is no equalization, the back wheel may lift off the ground.
-This is an example where the axles don’t share the load.
+As the trailer rolls over a speed bump, the first wheel rises on the bump, then because there is no equalization, the back wheel may lift off the ground too.
+This is an example where axles don’t share the load.
 On top of the bump, the one axle (and it’s poor tire) takes all the weight.

 Trailer Axles And Stability

-The biggest part of stability is connecting the axles closely to the frame.
-When you think about the classic single axle leaf spring situation, in reality the forward portion of the leaf spring acts as a trailing arm connected to the frame.
-A trailing arm is a very stable way to mount an axle — and it’s one of the reasons people like the feel of torsion axles.
+Next, is a stable connection to the frame.
+To illustrate, think about the classic single axle leaf spring.
+The forward portion of the leaf spring acts as a trailing arm from the frame.
+A trailing arm is a very stable way to mount an axle – and it is one reason people like the feel of torsion axles.

-When 2 leaf spring axles mount in the classic way (like in the image below), the back axle is not a trailing arm, but a leading arm.
+When tandem leaf spring axles mount in the classic way (like in the image below), the back axle is a leading arm.
 That is not as stable.
 Yet, because they connect with the linkage in the center, and because motion in one moves the other, it becomes stable.
-It’s a quasi stable condition that is proven to work.
-As a side note, this is why you sometimes see trailer brakes on just the front tandem axle, and not the back one.
+It’s a quasi stable condition that proves to work.
+As a side note, this is why you sometimes see trailer brakes on just the front tandem axle, and not on the back one.

-A reason to use slipper style springs is the pinning of the back axle springs to a more supportive front piece.
+Slipper style leaf springs pin the back axle springs to the equalizer give a trailing arm effect for all axles.
 Looking at the photo above showing slipper springs, it is easy to see that the back springs attach to the center equalizer, allowing them to “float” at the back.
-This is also quasi stable because movement in the equalizer actually moves the back axle fore and aft just a tiny bit.
+This is also quasi stable because movement in the equalizer actually moves the back axle just a bit.
 This is not bad or dangerous in any way, but it’s worth understanding, and it makes rear axle brakes work better (more stable).
 That’s one reason for the 6000# rule of thumb.